wtsi-hpag/easyChain/README.md

    	output_result         - The folder with the output results                        \

 #### Note

-Five files will be generated after processing for each input VCF file, they are:     \
+You need to create a directory for output results.
+If not exists, the code will generate a temp one \ Five files will be generated after processing for each input VCF file, they are:     \

  	[1]  xxx_SNP.bed:                   - The bed file extracted from xxx.vcf with tag "VT=SNP".   \